 If you’re in Cancun: go for it!

+You can snorkel there or scuba dive.
 Even if you’re not certified for scuba diving, you will be able to try this experience (click here for more info*).
+Whether you’re snorkeling or diving will impact the price for your visit to Cancun Underwater Museum.

 The dive is easy, and it’s fun to see something very different than usual – whether we’re talking about scuba diving or visiting a museum.
 I found the 450 life-size statues quite impressive to look at with all the expressions on the faces.
 There’s no noise and communication is limited underwater.
 Hence, the way I looked at the objects down there was very different from the usual approach I’d have in a museum.
 These conditions, combined with the reduced visibility and colours underwater, create an eery atmosphere.